 Despite having a high enrollment, children still continues to struggle with basic arithmetic and language skills.
 To address this learning crisis, Pratham India implemented teaching at the right level (TaRL) to improve children’s basic learning.
-IID team members recently visited Aurangabad, India to attend a learning sharing workshop on TaRL.
+IID team members recently visited Aurangabad, India to attend a learning sharing workshop on TaRL from 13th to 17th of November, 2017.

 The workshop equipped the participants with tools and techniques on how to implement TaRL on field level, what they focus should on and how should they implement the intervention based on the evidence derived from assessment.